Traduire les impératifs, infinitifs et participes

 |(vous||ayez donné||have given|

-The French infinitive donner may be equivalent to the English infinitive "to give," the base form of the verb (give), or the gerund (giving).
+The French infinitive donner may be equivalent to

 This French verb form is particularly difficult to attach to a specific English translation; avoir donné is literally "to have given," but is more likely to be translated by giving, having given, about giving ….